-Malaria is prevalent year-round, throughout the country – with the exception of Phnom Penh and the area closest to the Tonle Sap; in 2009, over 60,000 cases were reported, some resulting in death.
-It is a risk in Siem Reap and at Angkor Wat, and mefloquine resistance is reported on the western and northern borders from Koh Kong to Stung Treng.
 Malaria is contracted from the night-biting female anopheles mosquito, which injects a parasite into the bloodstream.
 Chills, fevers and sweating ensue after an incubation period of around twelve days, often along with aching joints, a cough and vomiting, and the symptoms repeat after a couple of days.
 In Cambodia the dangerous falciparum strain of the disease predominates; if untreated, it can be fatal.

 Emergency treatment for falciparum malaria is 600mg of quinine sulphate, taken three times a day for three days, followed by a single dose of three Fansidar tablets once the quinine course is completed.
 These tablets are available over the counter at pharmacies throughout Cambodia, but if you suspect malaria you should still see a doctor for a diagnostic blood test.

 Outbreaks of dengue fever occur annually in Cambodia with 37 deaths reported in 2009.
-Spread by the day-biting female aedes mosquito, this is a viral disease which takes about a week to develop following a bite.
+Spread by the day-biting female aedes mosquito, this is a viral disease that takes about a week to develop following a bite.
 It resembles a bad case of flu; symptoms include high fever, aches and pains, headache and backache.
 After a couple of days a red rash appears on the torso, gradually spreading to the limbs.
 There may also be abnormal bleeding, which requires medical attention.

-Japanese encephalitis is a serious viral disease carried by night-biting mosquitoes which breed in the rice fields.
+Japanese encephalitis is a serious viral disease carried by night-biting mosquitoes that breed in the rice fields.
 The risk is highest between May and October.
-It’s worth considering vaccination if you’re going to be in rural areas of Cambodia for an extended period or are visiting during the high-risk period.
+It’s worth considering vaccination if you’re going to be in rural areas of Cambodia for an extended time or are visiting during the high-risk period.
 Symptoms, which appear five to fifteen days after being bitten, include headaches, a stiff neck, flu-like aches and chills; there’s no specific treatment, but it’s wise to seek medical advice and take paracetamol or aspirin to ease the symptoms.

 Sexually transmitted diseases